 or something else.

-Associated with a particular Document
+Associated with a particular Document is a genre hub,

 such as for one for HTML or scanned paper.
 Often genre hubs share